Alonso-del-Arte/chess/OpeningsAndDefenses.md

 1. f4 ???
 2. e3

-gives your king an out if your oppoent sends their queen to h4.
+gives your king an out if your opponent sends their queen to h4.

 If you stick around longer with this opening, you might pull

 King's Gambit Declined: Soller-Zilbermints Gambit

 From's gambit

+1. f4 e5

+From's gambit and Langheld gambit

 Double duck formation